 In this article, we will discuss the speed of efflux, its calculation, Torricelli’s law, its derivation, venturimeter, its working principle and its working equation.

-As per the Torricelli’s law for Newtonian fluids, the speed of efflux of a fluid passing through a sharp edged hole at the bottom of a tank filled with the fluid to a depth of h is the same as the speed that a body would acquire in freely falling condition when falling from a height h.
+As per Torricelli’s law for Newtonian fluids, the density of efflux of a fluid passing through a sharp-edged hole at the bottom of a tank filled with the fluid to a depth of h is the same as the speed that a body would acquire in a freely falling condition when falling from a height h.

 A1v1 = A2v2